-Schizophrenia is a neurological disorder that most often strikes young people when their brain is still developing, with symptoms first appearing between the ages of 16 to 25.
+Schizophrenia is a neurological disorder that most often strikes young people in their prime, with symptoms first appearing between the ages of 16 to 25.
 It distorts a person's senses and impairs their reasoning and understanding of the world, sometimes making it difficult to tell what is real from what is not real.
 When a person first experiences symptoms of schizophrenia, it can be extremely frightening.

-Those living with schizophrenia may experience hallucinations (sensory experiences created by your mind that are not real), delusions (firm false beliefs that are not rooted in reality) and paranoia (thinking or feeling that you are being threatened by someone or something)-all of which are symptoms of psychosis.
+Those living with schizophrenia may experience hallucinations (sensory experiences created by your mind, but that are not real), delusions (firm false beliefs that are not rooted in reality) and paranoia (thinking or feeling that you are being threatened by someone or something)-all of which are symptoms of psychosis.

 Psychosis and schizophrenia are often misunderstood as a result of sensational media stories and popular misinformation.
 Psychosis is a condition in which people lose touch with reality.
 Causes of psychosis include various mental health disorders, medical conditions or substance use.
 Schizophrenia is a mental health disorder that often includes periods of psychosis.
-In addition to symptoms of psychosis, people living with schizophrenia may also experience neurocogintive deficiences such as flattened emotional responses, disordered thinking, and poor memory.
+In addition to symptoms of psychosis, people living with schizophrenia may also experience flattened emotional responses, disordered thinking, poor memory and may have difficulties in daily living.

+Schizophrenia affects about 1% of the population and is not uncommon.
+If you have a father, mother, brother or sister with schizophrenia, your chance of developing schizophrenia increases to 10%.
 Schizophrenia is not caused by poor parenting, lack of education, poverty or personal failures of an individual.
 Schizophrenia is treatable and its symptoms can be successfully managed through the use of medication and, for some people, life skills training and support.